July is Sarcoma Awareness Month: What You Should Know About The “Forgotten Cancer”

 Sarcoma is a rare, soft-tissue cancer made up of many “subtypes” because it can arise from a variety of tissue structures (nerves, muscles, joints, bone, fat, blood vessels; the body’s “connective tissues”).
 Additionally, Sarcoma may also occur in the bones.
-Basically because these tissues are found everywhere on the body, Sarcomas can arise anywhere.
+Basically, because these tissues are found everywhere in the body, Sarcomas can arise anywhere.

 Sarcoma Awareness Month runs for the whole of July.
-We’ve included a few details about Sarcoma below but there is lots of information to found here.
-Sarcomas are rare cancers that develop in the muscle, bone, nerves, cartilage, tendons, blood vessels and the fatty and fibrous tissues.
+We’ve included a few details about Sarcoma below but there is lots of information to be found here.
+Sarcomas are rare cancers that develop in the muscle, bone, nerves, cartilage, tendons, blood vessels, and fatty and fibrous tissues.
 They can affect almost any part of the body, on the inside or the outside.
-Sarcomas commonly affect the arms, legs and trunk.
+Sarcomas commonly affect the arms, legs, and trunk.

-There are three main types of sarcoma: soft tissue sarcoma, bone sarcoma and gastrointestinal stromal tumours (GIST).
+There are three main types of sarcoma: soft tissue sarcoma, bone sarcoma, and gastrointestinal stromal tumors (GIST).